pmwatt/muict-revif/README.md

       2. `global.css`
       3. `header-footer.css`
       4. `details.css
+   2. This serves as a detail page listing user's commission details, artist details, as well as contact details for commissions.
+The navigation bar in these pages should return user back to the previous search page result.
 5. Commission Service Management (`commission-service-management-admin.html`)
    1. The followwing CSS are applied:
       1. `navbars.css`
       2. `global.css`
       3. `header-footer.css`
       4. `commission-service-management-admin.css`
+   2.
 6. User Account Management (`user-account-management-admin.html`)
    1. The followwing CSS are applied:
       1. `navbars.css`